Next Generation Partners

 Work highlights

-• Acted for Lead Success, Hawkins and Superfine in an application for a stay of execution of a judgment against them in HCA and their appeal against the judgment.
+• Acted for Lead Success, Hawkins Development and Superfine Group in the application for the stay of execution of a judgment against them.

 Clifford Chance LLP